William Bradford (printer, born 1663): Career

 In 1690, Bradford, partnered with a newly arrived German paper maker, William Rittenhouse, and several merchants, and established the first paper mill in America along a creek in Roxborough, Pennsylvania.
-He had his doubts about this undertaking at first and was not a steady customer of the products of the mill because he had not received the newspaper nor book business he thought he would get from the Quakers.
 He had sent his wife and two infant sons to England and was making preparations to follow, to become the replacement printer for Sowel who had died, with plans to take over his business there.
-At that time, there was the beginnings of disagreements among the Philadelphia Quakers, which was followed by the Yearly Meeting to grant Bradford a yearly salary and as much business they could throw his way to induce him to remain in the colonies.
-For further enticement, the 1691 Yearly Meeting agreed that all books printed for the Quakers were to come with a minimum 200 copy order.
-This, along with other enticements, motivated him to stay and recall his family from England.

 It wasn't until he had moved to New York later did he have enough business to contract with the managing partners of the paper mill to get preferential terms on products.
 The mill was the only paper manufacturer in the Thirteen Colonies until 1710.
 It was followed by hundreds of paper mills constructed in the United States by 1832.

-Bradford is best known as the founder of the first printing press in the Middle colonies of the Thirteen Colonies.
-In 1692, he printed thirteen of Keith's writings, including An Appeal from the Twenty-Eight Judges to Spirit of Truth, which the authorities construed as rebellious against the local government.
-Bradford was arrested, tried, and jailed for printing without a trade name imprint, a violation of the Licensing Act of 1662.
+In 1692, Bradford printed thirteen of Keith's writings, including An Appeal from the Twenty-Eight Judges to Spirit of Truth, which the authorities construed as rebellious against the local government.
+Bradford was arrested, tried, and jailed for printing without a trade name imprint, a violation of the Licensing of the Press Act 1662.
 This was America's first trial regarding freedom of the press.

-His press and type letters were seized and he was imprisoned for a four-month time that ended in an inconclusive trial December 1692 due to Bradford's own persuasive skills in court.
-He had his equipment and type returned to him through the intervention of New York governor Benjamin Fletcher.
-He then printed three works over the next few months, all without a printer's name or place of publication.
+He later printed works without a printer's name or place of publication.
 One of note was the first book in New York City, "New-England Persecution Transmitted to Pennsylvania" authored by Keith and with some words in Hebrew type.